serialport/serialport-rs/README.md

 Platform Support
 ================

-Platform support is broken into three tiers:
+Platform support is broken into two tiers:

  * Tier 1 - Builds and tests for this target are run in CI.
 Failures of either block the inclusion of new code.
  * Tier 2 - Builds for this target are run in CI.
-Failures during the build blocks the inclusion of new code.
-Tests may be run, but failures in tests don't block the inclusion of new code.
- * Tier 3 - Builds for this target are run in CI.
-Failures during the build do not block the inclusion of new code.
-Testing may be run, but failures in tests don't block the inclusion of new code.
+Tests are not run in CI.

 Tier 1: